 STEP 13: Bake kolache for 20-25 minutes until golden brown.

-- Make the cream cheese filling ahead, so that it’s at room temperature when you start filling the kolache.
-If you used too cold cream cheese filling, the yeasted dough could not bake properly.
+- Make the cream cheese filling ahead so that it’s at room temperature when you start filling the kolache.
+If you used too much cream cheese filling, the yeasted dough could not bake properly.

 - Short education around the kolache word.
 Koláč is a kolach and means 1 piece in Czech.
-Koláče or kolache are 2 and more pieces.
+Koláče or kolache, are 2 or more pieces.
 Sometimes, I see the form kolaches, the double plural version used mostly by US people.

 If you want to try another Czech delicacy, see the recipe for české vdolky, little fry cakes!